EXPLORE ALTOONA IN BLAIR COUNTY, PENNSYLVANIA! SMALL DESTINATION, BIG ADVENTURES!

-If you’re looking for outdoor adventures with a unique flare, make the trip to Blair County, Pennsylvania.
+If you’re looking for outdoor adventures with a unique flair, make the trip to Blair County, Pennsylvania.
 The county’s state park features massive kilns on one of its trails.
-A family friendly bike trail offers a trip through Pennsylvania’s railroad history.
+A family-friendly bike trail offers a trip through Pennsylvania’s railroad history.
 A Revolutionary War Fort invites you to experience nature trails that surround the historical site.

-For more information on things to do and places to stay, visit explorealtoona.com.
+For more information on things to do and places to stay, visit www.ExploreAltoona.com.